 Fusarium crown and root rot, or crown and foot rot, means death for asparagus.

 Fusarium causes several crown and root diseases.
 This one attacks asparagus.
-Heavy soil, poor drainage, over-harvesting, and insect feeding all work to create the perfect habitat for this ubiquitous fungi.
+Heavy soil, poor drainage, over-harvesting, and insect feeding create the perfect habitat for this ubiquitous fungi.

-Rather than having a single cause, there are three different forms of the Fusarium fungi that cause this fungal disease of asparagus.
-This trio of Bad Guys go by the names Fusarium oxysporum f. sp. asparagi, F. verticilliodes, and F. proliferatum.
-[Don’t worry, there won’t be a quiz.]
-All three fungi colonize the roots and crown, and the first one listed can also infect xylem tissue.
+Three different forms of the Fusarium fungi cause this fungal disease of asparagus.
+This trio of Bad Guys (Fusarium oxysporum f. sp. asparagi, F. verticilliodes, and F. proliferatum) colonize the roots, crown, and xylem tissue.

 Symptoms of Fusarium crown and root rot

 Asparagus plants infected with the Fusarium fungi decline over time.
 At first, you may see one or more stunted, bright yellow ferns.
-This bright yellow coloration is a warning flag that should not be ignored.
+Do not ignore this bright yellow warning if you want to save your asparagus patch.
 Wilting is also common.
-If you look at the crown area, you will see reddish brown discoloration.
-At this point, it is a good idea to pull the plant up, for closer inspection.
+If you look at the crown area, you will see reddish-brown discoloration.
+At this point, pull the plant out of the ground for a closer inspection.

-Cut open the crown or below ground area of the plant, to see if sunken brown lesions or reddish flecks are present.
-Then, look closely at the roots.
-Infected plants will have reddish brown, elliptical lesions on the storage roots.
-Feeder roots will probably rotted off completely, though any remaining tendrils will have the same reddish brown discoloration seen elsewhere.
+Cut open the crown or below-ground area of the plant to see if sunken reddish-brown lesions are visible.
+Feeder roots will probably rot off completely, though any remaining tendrils will have the same reddish-brown discoloration seen elsewhere.

-Unfortunately, these fungi can survive in the soil indefinitely, and they are found pretty much everywhere.
-The disease is often spread as infected soil is moved from place to place on shoes, tools, and equipment.
-It can also be carried on seeds, which is why choosing reliable seed sources is so important.
+Unfortunately, these fungi can survive in the soil indefinitely and are everywhere.
+The disease can move around on equipment, seeds, shoes, and tools.
+Choose seeds and seedlings from reliable sources.
 This disease can occur anywhere underground.
 Very often, insect feeding creates points of entry for these fungi.
 Asparagus miners are a common culprit.

 Controlling Fusarium crown and root rot